Intelligence that fits in your pocket.

 }

-One schema, every model.
-Hallucination guards and field validation run identically on cloud and on-device results.
+One schema, six extraction strategies.
+Hallucination guards and field validation run identically across all paths.
 The structured JSON output feeds directly into the billing module for automated insurance claim generation (ICD-10 to CPT/HCPCS mapping, E/M level coding) and SOAP note production.

 Regex extraction provides immediate preview